 The time is overdue for SAS to expand where it can win, but it needs to look further

-SAS has long-assessed the opportunities available to it in high-yielding oil markets such as Houston, and arguably spent far too much time weighing options before taking the leap.
+SAS has long-assessed the opportunities available to it in high-yielding oil markets such as Houston which may be using equipment like oil water separators, and arguably spent far too much time weighing options before taking the leap.
 It is crucial for SAS to continue to stay on the forefront of evaluating other ripe opportunities that may pull their weight for the carrier if it intends to remain present in the long-haul carrier space.
 The fact is, competition has eaten its lunch on virtually every front, and it cannot fall back on the local demand of its population base within its home airports.
 It lacks the resources, and the existing network structure, to transform any of its three hubs into a Europe-Asia gateway like Finnair, and even if it did, the effort would likely be redundant and unprofitable for the carrier.

 Instead, leveraging opportunities such as this to expand into high-yielding local markets within its home country and connecting them to key business cities is the right approach to walk away with decent margins with minimal cost and infrastructural investment.
 Operating a nonstop IAH-SVG flight, for example, gives SAS a rare competitive advantage over virtually all of the major European competitors currently offering a 1-stop connection itinerary from Houston, namely Lufthansa, British Airways, KLM and Air France.
 Hopefully, the early returns will be encouraging enough for SAS to move swiftly on other opportunities elsewhere.